SodySpokes

 Hand written in the finest Greek

-From a Chinese collie in Timbuktu
+From a Chinese coolie in Timbuktu

-Who said the blacks in Cuba knew
+Who said that a son in Cuba knew

 Who got it straight from a circus clown